RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

  * ES-DE uses a unique theme engine so themes are not directly portable from Batocera.

- * Please see ES-DE's [User Guide](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#themes) for more details.
+ * Please see ES-DE's EmulationStation-DE Guide 📘 for more details.

  <br>